RADettmer/Tableau-Homework/README.md

 # Tableau-Homework

-This homework/project works with data from the Citi Bike Data webpage as of 5/xxx/2020 from the New York Citi Bike Program.
+This homework/project works with data from the Citi Bike Data webpage from the New York Citi Bike Program.
+The analysis was performed on data from January 2018 thru May 2020.

 Here is the link to the site for the data.